admiralnuva/nuva-nutragenie-ui/replit.md

   * Users can now override auto-calculated values for personalized nutrition planning
   * Maintained smart defaults with option for expert users to fine-tune their macro targets
   * Preserved all dropdown options with contextual descriptions for informed decision-making
+- July 09, 2025.
+Button Size Consistency and UI Polish:
+  * Reduced button sizes across all dietary preference cards for more compact and consistent appearance
+  * Updated padding from px-3 py-2 to px-2 py-1.5 for smaller, more refined buttons
+  * Changed text size from text-sm to text-xs for better proportions and readability
+  * Reduced grid gap from gap-3 to gap-2 for tighter, more organized layout
+  * Applied consistent sizing to Dietary Restrictions, Health Factors, and Fitness Goals sections
+  * Enhanced overall visual hierarchy and space utilization in dietary preferences interface
 ```

 ## User Preferences